unreal4u/telegram-api/README.md

 [The (unofficial) SDK](https://github.com/irazasyed/telegram-bot-sdk)
 [akalongman's approach](https://github.com/akalongman/php-telegram-bot)

-But I wanted to study a bunch of new concepts for me and make a standalone client that doesn't require Laravel or MySQL:
+But I wanted to study a bunch of new concepts for me and make a standalone client that doesn't require me to be running either Laravel or MySQL:

 * Telegram API
 * PHP7